konnov/protocols-made-fun/_posts/2024-05-06-properties.md

 It has been a while, since I wrote to this blog.
 I was not just chilling these months though :mountain_bicyclist:.
 My friends and I have received funding from the Stellar Foundation to develop [Solarkraft][].
-More funding is in progress.
+More funding is in on the way :yum:.
 We also have been looking for bugs in Web3 protocols at [Code4rena][] and [Sherlock][], individually as well as in the team called [CodeWasp][].
 Although we are still aiming at discovering a magic recipe to finding high-rewarding bugs, we had a few successes already such as getting the first places in the [UniStaker Infrastructure][] and [Mento][], among other findings in the recent months.

 One immediate observation about the Web3 contests is that not every valid finding guarantees a payout at the competition platforms.
 These platforms go in